jfouret/ispawn/docs/source/usage.rst

 *   **Entrypoint Script** (``--entrypoint-chunk-path``):
     *   A shell script.
-    *   This script is executed as part of the container's entrypoint when the container starts.
+    *   This script is executed as part of the spawn's entrypoint when the spawn starts.
-    *   Useful for performing runtime configuration or setup tasks (e.g LDPA user config).
+    *   Useful for performing runtime configuration or setup tasks (e.g., LDAP user config).

     *Example ``startup.sh``:*